- Fuel Distribution Map

-- Fuel tankers/barges: Fuel tankers and barges deliver High and Low Sulfur Diesel, Unleaded Gasoline, Jet Fuels, and Aviation gas to the Port from the in-state refineries in Nikiski and Valdez, and from West Coast refineries.
+- Fuel tankers/barges: Fuel tankers and barges deliver High and Low Sulfur Diesel, Unleaded Gasoline, Jet Fuels, and Aviation gas to the Port from the in-state refineries in Nikiski and Valdez, from West Coast refineries, and from overseas sources.
 As production from in-state refineries has declined, the Port has seen an upswing in the number of fuel tanker deliveries originating in Asia and delivering commercial grade jet fuel.

 Once fuel enters Port facilities, it is distributed across the state in a variety of methods: